osohq/oso/docs/content/any/guides/policies/index.md

 This guide covers how to extend those building blocks by writing custom policies in Oso's policy language, Polar.
-You will learn the basic structure and operations of Polar rules, and how to write rules that refer to application classes, instances, and fields.
+You will learn the basic structure and operations of Polar rules and how to write rules that refer to application classes, instances, and fields.

 ## What is a policy?

 In Oso, policies are where authorization logic is stored.
-Policy files are separate from your application code, and are written in a declarative language called Polar (file extension `.polar`).
+Policy files are separate from your application code and are written in a declarative language called Polar (file extension `.polar`).

 <!-- TODO: update enforcmeent link once docs are ported -->